 As a Christian, this has caused me to reflect on the theory, practice and theology surrounding social justice (how society becomes fairer) and personal transformation (how individuals change).

 The point of this blog

 The reason I started the blog was to reflect on my work and other experiences through the lens of the Christian faith.

-I want the content of this blog to always be connected to real-life experience.
-I believe that all theoretical and theological reflection is best done in light of action and practice.
-There must be an integration between what we say and what we do.
-Too much church culture is detached and dis-integrated from the real world.
-I believe that Christian beliefs only truly become faith when they are put into action.
+I believe that all theoretical and theological reflection is best done in light of practice.
+I think that Christian beliefs only become faith when they are put into action.

 The Word became flesh and made his dwelling among us.
 We have seen his glory, the glory of the One and Only, who came from the Father, full of grace and truth.
 (John 1:14)

 As well as being central to Christianity, I am convinced that grace and truth are fundamental to personal transformation and social justice.
 I am interested in exploring the personal, practical and political applications of this theology.

 This brief paraphrase, The blog in my own eye, sums up how I want to write.